makrai/notes/yang1810-GEM-param-free-sentence-embed-orth-basis-EMNLP.md

 ## Sensitivity to the four hyper-parameters in our model

 * window size m in the contextual window matrix, the
-* number of candidate principal components K, the
+* number of candidate principal components K
 * number of principal components to remove h, and the
 * power of the singular value in coarse sentence embedding, i.e. the power `t` in `f (σ_j ) = σ_j^t` in Equation (7)